ksoichiro/Android-ObservableScrollView/CONTRIBUTING.md

 ## Describe your issue as much as possible

-The library itsself only provides the scroll information,
-and creating awesome scrolling effects depends deeply on how you use it: layout, offset calculation to animate views, etc.
+The library itself only provides the scroll information, and creating awesome scrolling effects depends deeply on how you use it: layout, offset calculation to animate views, etc.

-Therefore, if you find an issue, please describe not only the issue itsself but also the following information:
+Therefore, if you find an issue, please describe not only the issue itself but also the following information:

 ### If you find it in the sample app of this project